Naomi Wolf: COVID-19 pandemic

-Twitter suspended her account in June 2021, a decision the company has said is permanent according to the London Observer.
-At the end of July 2021, it was reported by The Daily Beast that Wolf was a co-plaintiff in former-President Donald Trump's social media lawsuit.
+Twitter suspended Wolf's account in June 2021, a decision the company said was permanent, according to the London Observer.
+At the end of July 2021, The Daily Beast reported that Wolf was a co-plaintiff in former president Donald Trump's social media lawsuit.
 According to Wolf, Twitter's suspension of her account led her to lose "over half of her business model, investors in her business, and other sources of income."

-Wolf appeared on the May 23, 2022 edition of The Charlie Kirk Show, where she stated: "There are military-age men pouring over the border from places like Afghanistan and Ukraine.
-And the easiest thing in the world to send them to God knows where, you know, and to arm them to assist the World Health Organization".
-She argued that the Second Amendment made it harder for government to subjugate the population, but that this was a possibility.
-Wolf stated: "I really hope that it doesn't devolve into civil war, which is really what the next thing is in history when you have an occupying force, which is what the WHO will be, you know, by next week".
+Wolf appeared on the May 23, 2022, episode of The Charlie Kirk Show, where she said: "There are military-age men pouring over the border from places like Afghanistan and Ukraine.
+And the easiest thing in the world to send them to God knows where, you know, and to arm them to assist the World Health Organization."
+She argued that the Second Amendment made it harder for government to subjugate the population, but that it was possible.
+Wolf said, "I really hope that it doesn't devolve into civil war, which is really what the next thing is in history when you have an occupying force, which is what the WHO will be, you know, by next week."

-In October 2022, Wolf appeared on UK TV channel GB News, claiming in an interview that COVID-19 vaccines are part of an effort "to destroy British civil society".
-Ofcom, the UK broadcasting regulatory agency, announced an investigation into GB News after receiving more than 400 complaints from members of the public.
+In an October 2022 interview with UK TV channel GB News, Wolf said that COVID-19 vaccines are part of an effort "to destroy British civil society".
+Ofcom, the UK broadcasting regulatory agency, announced an investigation into GB News after receiving more than 400 complaints from members of the public and later found the channel in breach of broadcasting rules.

+In January 2023, Wolf appeared with Steve Bannon in his War Room show on Robert J. Sigg's Real America's Voice television network.
+They advertised a book titled Pfizer Documents Analysis Report that supposedly contained "50 reports using primary source Pfizer documents released under a court order by the U.S. Food and Drug Administration".
+The authors were not mentioned, but summarized as a team of 3,500 medical experts by the name of "The War Room/DailyClout Pfizer Documents Analysis Project".
+According to Wolf and Bannon, the book rips "the veneer off the myth that mRNA injections are safe and effective."

+Martin Luther King Jr.

+On September 7, 2024, Wolf posted to Twitter, "Rev MLK Jr was a convicted felon."
+In fact, King's only felony indictment was in February 1960, when an Alabama grand jury issued a warrant for his arrest for perjury.
+He was found not guilty.
+Wolf's false claim was subsequently "fact-checked into oblivion" by Community Notes.
+Bernice King, Martin Luther King Jr.'s youngest child, called Wolf's claim an attempt to "assassinate my father's character".